SEG Home > History of Saltford > A - Z > Saltford Manor House

 During the reign of Henry III (1216-1272) Thomas de Baiocis, and Mary, his mother, were certified to hold eight knights' fees in the several parishes of Backwell, Twerton, Saltford, Winford and Stoke, all of which were held in the reign of Edward I (1272-1307) by Joceus de Baiosse, of the Honour of Gloucester.

-The Rodneys held possession of the manor of Saltford up to the time of Queen Elizabeth I (1558-1603), after which it passed to various owners.
-At the end of the sixteenth century it was the property of the Duke of Chandos.
+The Rodneys held possession of the manor (land) of Saltford up to the time of Queen Elizabeth I (1558-1603), after which it passed to various owners.
+Although the starting point of this ownership is not known, up until the late 18th century the manor (land) of Saltford was the property of the Duke of Chandos.

 In 1645 Lamorock Flower came to live in the house; his descendants lived there until 1878 when it became occupied by Charles Brimble whilst the house remained in the possession of the Flower family, many of whom are buried at St Mary's church including Lamorock himself, and was let as a farm.